epfml/disco/docs/CONTRIBUTING.md

 ```
 `-u`, short for `--set-upstream`, makes the remote branch (`origin/202-train-bug-nacho`) track your local branch (`202-train-bug-nacho`)

-### 2. Coding, comments and docstrings
+### 2. Coding, comments and docstring

 > [!TIP]
 > If you are using VSCode, you may not be able to open the editor from the repo root level without VSCode raising import errors.
 If that is the case, you should start VSCode from inside the module you are working.
 > In practice, this is any folder level that contains a `package.json` such as `server`, `web-client`, etc.
 > For example, if you are working on the CLI, you should start VSCode with the command `code cli` from the root level (or `cd cli` followed by `code .`)

-Here are the main commands you may rely on in differents parts of DISCO:
+Here are the main commands you may rely on in different parts of DISCO:
 * After modifying `discojs`, it is currently necessary to rebuild the library for the changes to be effective (no hot reloading):
 ```
 cd discojs